Spendiwise/spendiwise/README.md

 ## Extras
 - Selecting date information on the Transaction screen (current day is selected by default)
-- Recursive transaction flag (for situations such as salary and monthly subscription) - default: closed
 - Logs feature can be added to group wallet.
 - Swipe left to show calendar.